xanderekpl/20486-DevelopingASPNETMVCWebApplications/Instructions/20486C/20486C_MOD02_LAB_MANUAL.md

 #### Task 2: Plan the gallery view.

-1. Create a new wireframe diagram in Visio 2010.
+1. Create a new wireframe diagram in Visio.

 2. Add a new Application Form shape to the wireframe diagram.
 3. Add a menu to the wireframe diagram.